Private Little India Walking Tour admin

 The name that is synonymous to Singapore’s third largest ethnic group is home to an incredible culture that stood the test of time as singapore developes into an ultra modern city.Singapore City Explorers will take you by the hand and bring you into the inner sanctum of the indian culture and heritage.

-LITTLE INDIA EXPLORERS TOUR HIGHLIGHT
+PRIVATE LITTLE INDIA WALKING TOUR HIGHLIGHT

 Step into the world of Hinduism and experience the sights and sounds as we learn about the intricacies and colorful customs of this ancient religion.